DevGroup-ru/dotplant2/migration-tips.md

 ### Users

-Since users subsystem splited into module the most important thing is to replace your URLs including calls to yii\helpers\Url:
+Since users subsystem splited into module the most important thing is to replace your URLs including calls to `yii\helpers\Url`:

 1. `default/(login|logout|...)` changed to `user/user/login`
 2. `cabinet/profile` changed to `user/user/profile`